Products are automatically delivered on your schedule. No obligation, modify or cancel your subscription anytime.

-- Add Ancient Fortress with water in a spray bottle for a non-toxic all-purpose surface cleaner.
+- Add Fortress Blend with water in a spray bottle for a non-toxic all-purpose surface cleaner.

 - To cleanse the air, add a few drops to a diffuser (with water) and enjoy the aroma!

-- Make a DIY Ancient Fortress potpourri by selecting your favorite spices and herbs, placing them in a dish and then adding a few drops of Ancient Fortress a satisfying and cleansing scent.
+- Make a DIY Fortress Blend potpourri by selecting your favorite spices and herbs, placing them in a dish and then adding a few drops of Fortress Blend a satisfying and cleansing scent.

-- Ancient Fortress is also great when used as a non-toxic cleaner throughout the home—on surfaces and more.
+- Fortress Blend is also great when used as a non-toxic cleaner throughout the home—on surfaces and more.